eduNEXT/integration-test-in-tutor/README.md

 - A specific version number (e.g., `"==17.0.3"`).
 - A comparison operator with a version (e.g., `"<18.0.0"`).
 - The string `"nightly"` to use the latest development version.

-**Special Note on Using `"nightly"`**:
-When you specify `"nightly"` for `tutor_version`, the action will clone the latest code from Tutor's `nightly` branch.
-This allows you to test your plugin against the most recent changes in Tutor, which might not yet be released in a stable version.

 *Examples*: